-- All staff are aware of, and follow the Warwickshire Schools' Inclusion Charter. - We identify and assess children with SEND as early as possible. - All procedures for identifying children with SEND are known and understood by everyone. - We provide differentiation within a broad and balanced curriculum, in a way that supports children with SEND. - Records relating to children with SEND follow the child through the school, which are clear, accurate and up to date. - We raise staff awareness of and expertise with SEND through INSET (training days). - We work in partnership with pupils, parents and carers. - We maintain close links with support services, other professionals and agencies. - All children are given access to the full curriculum at an appropriate level and each child's learning and achievements are maximised at every stage of their school career.
+- We identify and assess children with SEN as early as possible. - All procedures for identifying children with SEND are known and understood by everyone. - We provide differentiation within a broad and balanced curriculum, in a way that supports children with SEND. - Records relating to children with SEND follow the child through the school, which are clear, accurate and up to date. - We raise staff awareness of and expertise with SEND through INSET (training days). - We work in partnership with pupils, parents and carers. - We maintain close links with support services, other professionals and agencies.

-• There is an adequate budget and resourcing for SEND.
+- All children are given access to the curriculum at an appropriate level and each child's learning and achievements are maximised at every stage of their school career. - There is an adequate budget and resourcing for SEND.